jbeales/flush-opcache-with-varnish/README.md

 If the [WP Opcache](https://wordpress.org/plugins/flush-opcache/) plugin is installed it is used to flush the opcache to let the opcache be re-warmed according to your WP Opcache settings, (and you can turn off WP Opcache's "Flush PHP Opcache" button from the Admin toolbar).

+If [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) is installed then the WP Super Cache cache will be cleared as well.

 ## Installation